What Is Program Implementation, and Why Is It Important?

 With high quality implementation, success is more likely.
-Effectively implemented programs stand a better chance of achieving intended outcomes and producing positive results for children.
+Effectively implemented programs stand a better chance of achieving intended outcomes and producing positive outcomes for children.

 Numerous frameworks can guide implementation.
 Two of the most widely recognized in the human service and education fields are Plan-Do-Check-Act(PDCA)—also referred to as Plan-Do-Study-Act (PDSA) or the Deming Cycle—and the National Implementation Research Network’s implementation stages.
 Cross-cutting themes that unify these frameworks include the following:

 - Use feedback loops, monitor and learn continuously and at all levels

 - Recognize that work occurs simultaneously; implementation is not a linear process

 - Be flexible and adaptive

 - Collaborate with those internal and external to the agency or organization